mrvasquez2/CrossplayMinecraft/README.md

 With PC you can use a program called Phantom.

-Download phantom from [here](https://github.com/jhead/phantom/releases) You will ned to find your LOCAL ip address first.
+Download phantom from [here](https://github.com/jhead/phantom/releases)

+Find you local ip address with the command below.

  Windows:

      ifconfig

  Linux:

      ipconfig
   MacOS:

       Wired connection:
        ipconfig getifaddr en1
       Wireless (Wifi):
        ipconfig getifaddr en0

  ![alt text](https://github.com/mrvasquez2/VanillaServer/blob/main/Pictures/ipconfig.PNG?raw=true)
+ To start Phantom:
  ### Example:
 If the Phantom file is in the Downloads folder: